KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     else if (++sc.value > sc.max_score) sc.max_score = sc.value;
 ```

-Next, update the `struct score` inside the score entity.
+Update the `struct score` inside the score entity.

 ```
 // Update the score entity
 registry.replace<score>(entity, sc);
 ```

-Then then update the contents of `graphics::text` with the `score_ui_text` using the new values.
+Update the contents of `graphics::text` with the `score_ui_text` using the new values.

 ```
 // Update the UI text entity with the current values